dacrands/gatsby-blog/src/pages/10-7-18/index.md

 *(This blog post is a work in progress.)*

-In the [last installment](https://dacrands.github.io/9-27-18), we discussed some ways in which front-end developers can protect their API-keys.
-Ultimately we came to the conclusion that to truly protect your API-keys, you will need a designated back-end &mdash; a proxy server &mdash; to handle your API calls.
+In the [last installment](https://dacrands.github.io/9-27-18), we discussed some ways in which front-end developers can protect their API-keys. .We came to the conclusion that to truly protect your API-keys, you will need a designated back-end &mdash; a proxy server &mdash; to handle your API calls.

 In this example we will be using *Flask* to create such an application, though the general concept can be easily applied by developers of any stack.
-The general idea is that our front-end application will send a request to our *Flask* app.
+The idea is that our front-end application will send a request to our *Flask* app.
 Then our app, based on the request from the client, will send a request to the API.
 In doing so, we no longer need an API-key to be present in the client request since it will be handled by our back-end.

 ## Table of Contents
 ---